ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-introduction.md

 **Pros:**
 * Enforces types, prevents you from using irrelevant functions.
-* Typescript is much more similar to most languages such as C#, Java, Javascript, and C (compared to lua).
+* Typescript is much more similar to most languages such as C#, Java, Javascript, and C (compared to Lua).
 * Auto-complete that will only show API functions that match the type being called.
 * Saves a ton of time by immediately finding logical errors in code, instead of having to find them in-game (sometimes as edge cases which may not be found during local testing).
 * Tremendous support of Typescript in the web (e.g. Stack Overflow) for common Typescript questions.
 * Typescript itself comes with very powerful built-in functionalities and types, such as Sets, Maps, and array functionalities.
 Additionally, it supports class and types inheritance.
-* Typescript is used for both lua and Javascript, so you never have to switch between scripting languages; Typescript will convert it to the correct language for you.
+* Typescript is used for both Lua and Javascript, so you never have to switch between scripting languages; Typescript will convert it to the correct language for you.
 * Auto-complete for various arguments in APIs, such as a built-in event list.
 * Built-in enums and interfaces to make finding a specific Dota-based value extremely fast and easy.
 * Very easy to update new APIs when Valve (eventually) releases new functions.